 In addition to earning a living, offering employment for friends and neighbors, and producing an abundance of nutrient dense organic food and medicines to our community- our goals include welcoming the wildlife that shares our farmland, providing refuge and habitat for birds, bees, and other insects, and contributing to a healthy watershed for our valley by connecting people with wild nature and regenerative human ecology for purposes of healing both the land and ourselves.

 Presently, we direct market eggs, honey, vegetables, nuts, medicinal herbs, teas and tinctures, fresh fruit and berries, nursery plants, pickles, and preserves to community members, in Burlington, and area restaurants.

-Rooted Earth Healing Arts & Botanicals is run by Kori Gelinas- a massage therapist, yoga instructor, and composer of custom blended teas and other herbal medicines for her clients from our gardens.
+Willow Crossing Healing Arts & Botanicals is run by Kori Gelinas- Herbalist, Aromatherapist, Yoga teacher, Bodyworker and composer of custom blended teas and other herbal medicines for her clients from our gardens and her Apothecary

 In addition to producing these crops as foods, we’ve been selecting and preserving the best genetics adapted for our region, and sell seed or other propagules of our collected varieties to other farms and growers.

 For this coming season, we will also be building our team with more and/ or longer term employees, please be in touch about seasonal crew and internship opportunities.